 - a.
 General.
 Control systems must be established and used to prevent unauthorized access to or removal of classified information.
 Accountability systems must provide a system of procedures that provide an audit trail.
 Accountability, as defined below, applies regardless of the physical form of the matter (e.g., electronic, paper, or parts). - b.
 Accountable Matter.
-The following are types of accountable matter: - (1) Top Secret matter, - (2) Secret matter stored outside an LA (or higher), - (3) Any matter that requires accountability because of national, international, or programmatic requirements such as the following: - (a) classified computer equipment and media supporting the Nuclear Emergency Support Team (NEST) and Accident Response Group (ARG) operations and similar elements; - (b) national requirements such as cryptography and designated COMSEC; - (c) international requirements such as North American Treaty Organization (NATO) ATOMAL, designated United Kingdom documents, or other FGI designated in international agreements; - (d) designated SAPs; and - (e) Sigma 14. - (4) Classified Removable Electronic Media (CREM), which is required to be marked as S/RD or higher classification, or which is otherwise accountable (see paragraphs 5.b.(2) and (3) above).
-Each piece of accountable CREM (ACREM) must remain in accountability until verification that none of the information that requires the CREM to be accountable can be retrieved or recovered from that piece of CREM.
+The following are types of accountable matter: - (1) Top Secret matter, - (2) Secret matter stored outside an LA (or higher), - (3) Any matter that requires accountability because of national, international, or programmatic requirements.

+NOTE: Accountable Classified Removable Electronic Media (ACREM), which falls under paragraphs 5.b.(2) and (3) above must remain in accountability until verification that none of the information that requires the media to be accountable (including accountable nuclear weapon data) can be retrieved or recovered from that piece of media.
 Only National Security Agency-approved methods or other officially approved methods that comply with DOE cyber security policy may be used to determine whether information is recoverable from ACREM.
-Any such approved methods or criteria must be performance-tested as necessary to ensure that unauthorized access to classified information does not occur. - c.
-Accountable Classified Removable Electronic Media (ACREM) Custodians. - (1) At least one appointed and trained ACREM custodian and alternate ACREM custodian must be assigned for each secure storage repository or file cabinet used to store ACREM.
-If more than one custodian and one alternate custodian are assigned, the number of individuals assigned to these positions must be identified and justified through documented cognizant security authority-approved procedures and must be kept to the minimum number necessary based on operational need and associated risk.
+Any such approved methods or criteria must be performance-tested as necessary to ensure that unauthorized access to classified information does not occur.